-SURREY, BC, March 28, 2019 /CNW/ - Canadians are proud of their health care system, which provides care based on need and not the ability to pay.
-However, not everyone has access to affordable prescription drugs.
+AMHERST, NS, March 25, 2019 /CNW/ - Canadians are proud of Canada's health care system, which provides care based on need and not the ability to pay.
+However, not everyone has access to prescription drugs.
 In fact, Canadians face some of the highest drug costs in the world and drug coverage is uneven.

-Today, in Surrey, the Honourable Filomena Tassi, Minister of Seniors, highlighted Budget 2019, Investing in the Middle Class.
-The Budget details how the Government is making sure middle‑class Canadians feel the impact of Canada's economic growth.
+Today, in Amherst, the Honourable Ginette Petitpas Taylor, Minister of Health, highlighted Budget 2019, Investing in the Middle Class.
+The Budget details how the Government is making sure middle class Canadians feel the impact of Canada's economic growth.
 That includes helping more Canadians find an affordable home, prepare for well-paid jobs, retire with confidence and get prescription drugs when they need them.

-Speaking at the Seniors Come Share Society, Minister Tassi highlighted the Government's intention to work with its partners to move forward on three foundational elements of national pharmacare, introducted in Budget 2019
+Speaking at Maggie's Place Family Resource Centre, Minister Petitpas Taylor discussed how the Government is helping Canadians access and afford the prescription drugs they need.
+Budget 2019 announces the Government's intention to work with its partners to move forward on three foundational elements of national pharmacare.

 - Create the Canadian Drug Agency that would assess the effectiveness of new prescription drugs and negotiate drug prices on behalf of Canada's drug plans.
 By negotiating better prices, this could help lower the cost of drugs for Canadians by up to $3 billion per year in the long term.